Chainsaw milling is well-known for requiring a large saw. But how large is it, precisely? Why? Is it possible to get by with a smaller saw?

 Due to the bumper spikes and the curve of the bar’s nose, the chainsaw bar can lose up to four inches of length in some chainsaw mills.
 The exact amount will reduce the diameter of logs you may process.

-Because of these variables, a more extended bar is the best option for milling logs with a chainsaw mill.
+Because of these variables, a more extended bar is the best option for milling logs with an Alaskan chainsaw mill.
 The manufacturer’s recommendations limit the size of the bar that can be mounted to most chainsaws.
 Due to this limitation, you must select a chainsaw that can accommodate the appropriate bar size for milling.

 Benefits and Drawbacks of Big Engine Chainsaws for Milling